Tara Creme is a composer for concert, film and television, theatre and art installations.

 Tara has worked extensively in music education, teaching music to children and adults.
 She is now concentrating almost solely on composing, while still being the Musical Director of the north London community choir she founded, The Boiler House Singers.

-Tara is an SMA affiliated composer, part of the Smart Rising Talent programme, and is represented by Lesley Jackson and Caroline Wyper.
+Tara is an SMA affiliated composer, part of the Smart Rising Talent programme, and is represented by Michelle de Vries and Caroline Wyper.